 Image of caves in Southern China from Chasing Climbing

 As was the custom in China in the past, men had multiple wives.
 Yeh-Shen was an orphan of one of the two wives of a cave chief named Wu who lived in Southern China.
-He too, got sick, and died shortly after her mother, leaving Yeh-Shen with remaining wife who also had daughter her age.
+He too got sick and died shortly after her mother, leaving Yeh-Shen with the remaining wife who also had a daughter her age.
 Because Yeh-Shen was more beautiful than her daughter, she was treated poorly.
 Her only friend was a fish she caught and cared for as a pet.
-When her step mother caught wind, she caught the fish and cooked it.
+When her stepmother caught wind, she caught the fish and cooked it.